 As can be seen from Table 5.1 above, around 80% of the required affordable homes for the District are needed as affordable rented homes.
 These are defined by the Government as having rent levels up to 80% of market rents, including service charges.
 Therefore, based on an affordable housing target of 40%, if 80% of these were provided as affordable rented housing, 32% of all the properties on developments requiring affordable housing should be provided as affordable rented housing, with the remaining 8% provided as intermediate housing (e.g. shared ownership).
 However, this would be less than the 10% affordable home ownership expected to be required through the NPPF.
-Therefore, the Council will generally require the tenure split for the affordable housing provision on developments comprising 11 or more homes (or on land in excess of 1,000sqm gross floor space) to comprise at least 75% affordable rented homes and no more than 25% shared ownership homes.
+Moreover, it is not considered viable to expect housing associations to market and sell small numbers of shared ownership properties (i.e. less than five homes).